MarynaShavlak/dev-interview-hub/src/features/ArticleSortSelector/ui/ArticleSortSelector/ArticleSortSelectorRedesigned/README.md

-# RedesignedArticleSortSelector
+# ArticleSortSelectorRedesigned

 ## Overview
-The **`RedesignedArticleSortSelector`** component is rendered when the feature flag `isAppRedesigned` is `true`, providing users with an enhanced and modern interface for sorting articles.
+The **`ArticleSortSelectorRedesigned`** component is rendered when the feature flag `isAppRedesigned` is `true`, providing users with an enhanced and modern interface for sorting articles.
 If this feature flag is not active,  the `DeprecatedArticleSortSelector` is rendered instead.
 This component utilizes the latest UI elements to ensure a seamless and intuitive user experience.